BruceEckel/RethinkingObjects/README.md

 ### Installing WSL on Windows 10 from the MS Store

-- (Not starting with wsl command-line commands)
+- (Assuming there is no prior WSL on your system).
-- Inside the MS Store, find Ubuntu 22.04.1 LTS, click the "get" button
+- Inside the MS Store, find Ubuntu 22.04.1 LTS, click the "get" button.
 - Upon clicking the "Open" button after installing from the MS Store, you will
   see:
 - `Error: 0x800701bc WSL 2 requires an update to its kernel component.
 For